Buckilicious/CLI_Calculator/README.md

-* Only works inputting a number, operator, and second number in a singular order fashion as prompted (see below) Input 1: 5
+* Only works inputting a number, operator, and second number in a singular order fashion as prompted (see below) \n Input 1: 5
 Input 2: +
 Input 3: 5